Sunday, February 5, 2017

 And if you don't win.
 You lose -- your readership, your title.
 You can't call yourself a writer unless you win.
 You can't call yourself a writer unless you pump out those novels.
 Writers write -- All.
 The.
 Time.

-So ditch that pen.
-It's way too slow.
+So ditch that pen--it's too slow.
 The computer is the only tool to use.
 You're in this game to win.

 Or...

 I recently received a rejection letter that read more like a pep-talk.
 The Pub-lish-er wanted me to realize that it wasn't the act of being published that gave my writing value.
-She wanted me to remember that writing -- the act, the craft -- in and of itself is valuable.
+She wanted me to remember that writing—the act, the craft—is valuable in an of itself.

 More...